Hesam-lab/eye-movement-model/README.md

 The model is based on the following reference:

-> A. D. Polpitaya and B. K. Ghosh, “Modeling the dynamics of oculomotor system in three dimensions,”
+> A. D. Polpitaya and B. K. Ghosh, “Modelling the dynamics of oculomotor system in three dimensions,”
 > 42nd IEEE International Conference on Decision and Control, 2003, pp. 6418–6422.
 > DOI: 10.1109/CDC.2003.1272353